CybotAS/CookiebotWP/README.md

 A users consent state can be be aquired through Cookiebots JS API.

-The following properties are available on the CookieConsent object:
+The following properties are available on the Cookiebot object:

 | Name                | Type | Default | Description                                                                                                                                                                                                            |
 |---------------------|:----:|:-------:|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|